Lipschitz and biLipschitz Maps on Carnot Groups

 where the integrals are with respect to Lebesgue measure and the derivatives in question are defined almost everywhere. \end{fac}

-As will shortly be stated formally in Fact 2.12, Fact 2.11 generalizes to Heisenberg groups when the map $MF$ induced by the Pansu differential (see the definitions section) is used in place of the Jacobian.
+As will be stated shortly, Fact 2.9 generalizes to Heisenberg groups when the map $MF$ induced by the Pansu differential (see the definitions section) is used in place of the Jacobian.
 In particular, one notes that because $MF$ consists of derivatives of horizontal components of $F$ with respect to horizontal tangent vectors, $MF$ can be viewed as an array of horizontal derivatives of real-valued Lipschitz functions (after postcomposing with the appropriate coordinate functions).
 Then, the weak convergence in question is the following fact:

 \begin{fac} Let $U \subset H_k$ be a bounded open set and let $\{f_n\}: U \rightarrow H_m$ be a sequence of uniformly Lipschitz functions which converges uniformly to the function $f: U \rightarrow H_m$.
-If $g: U \rightarrow \textbf{R}$ is an $L^2$ function (which means $g$ is measurable with respect to Haar measure and $\int_U |g|^2 < \infty$ where the integral is taken with respect to Haar measure) and $D$ represents partial differentiation with respect to a fixed left-invariant horizontal vector field in $H_k$ then where the integrals are with respect to Haar measure and the derivatives in question are defined almost everywhere. \end{fac}
+If $g: U \rightarrow \textbf{R}$ is an $L^2$ function (with respect to Haar measure) and $D$ represents partial differentiation with respect to a fixed left-invariant horizontal vector field in $H_k$ then where the integrals are with respect to Haar measure and the derivatives in question are defined almost everywhere. \end{fac}

-This fact is proved analogously to the above fact for Euclidean space (as the Euclidean result is classical, I merely give a brief sketch below which works for both Fact 2.11 and Fact 2.12).